 As I mentioned above, I do not use a lot of coupons.
-I do make some effort to browse the grocery ads online ahead of time, as well as checking out what digital coupons my grocery store is currently promoting.
+However, I like to browse the grocery ads online ahead of time.
+I also look online at what digital coupons my grocery store is currently promoting.

 And, if you want to save more money, make sure you meal plan.
-Finding sales is great, but zero food waste and knowing what you have to eat to avoid going out is even better.
+While finding sales is great, zero food waste and knowing what you have to eat to avoid going out is even better.

 - 7 Ways to Save $500 Right Now

 - How to Track Your Expenses

 - Tips for a No Spend Day or Week or Month